-According to What Investment the online betting powerhouse, Betfair, through its spread betting exchange Tradefair, is moving into Contracts for Difference.
+According to What Investment the online betting powerhouse, Betfair, through its spread betting exchange Tradefair, is moving into Contracts for Difference in 2010.
 This is a sign of convergence that may see other gambling companies moving into this area.
 Funnily enough we think it will take a bit of time before this has an impact on prices.

 The CFD investors that come through Tradefair will be upsold through the betting exchanges.
 They will be sports betters who are looking for other ways to gamble.
 The bets are likely to be far more weighed on big domestic share indices and to have far less demand for foreign investments, individual shares or other types of investments such as commodities and currencies.
 However they are just, if not more, likely to be looking for ways to leverage returns and go short.
 It will be sports betting on the stock market.